 3. Optimize feedback.

 Thank you for giving us this feedback.
 My name is Mike, and I'm going to be meeting with my team next week.
-I'm going to reference your feedback, and I want you to know how much we appreciate it.
-We look forward to showing you how things will improve in that area in the future.
+I will reference your feedback, and I want you to know how much we appreciate it.

 Maximizing the effectiveness of your surveys through careful analysis of your survey results can help you make informed decisions about improving your credit union's offerings and better meet your members' needs.
 By focusing on providing an outstanding member experience, you can ensure your credit union continues to thrive long into the future.